NotePlan/plugins/jgclark.DashboardReact/readme.md

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise an ['Issue' of a Bug or Feature Request](https://github.com/NotePlan/plugins/issues).

-I'm not part of the NotePlan team, but I've spent at least 4.5 working weeks on this particular plugin so far.
+I'm not part of the NotePlan team, but I've spent at least 8 working weeks on this particular plugin so far.
 So if you would like to support my late-night hobby extending NotePlan through writing these plugins, you can through:

 [<img width="200px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg">](https://www.buymeacoffee.com/revjgc)

+David Wertheimer has contributed much knowledge and code to v2.0, which is a complete port over to use React.

 Thanks!